 - Activities and Program Goals: How does the camp assign campers their activities: is it free-choice or do they receive a structured schedule as a group or individuals?
 Which is better for your child?
 How does the camp structure free time into a typical day?

 - Communication: How can you stay in touch with your child during camp?
 Does the camp allow electronics or is it technology-free?

 6. Pay them a visit

 Choosing a summer camp takes time to research, but it’s worth it!
-When you consider the fact that over 14 million people attend camps annually in the United States alone, it becomes easy to recognize that there must be something special and beneficial about the experience.
+With over 14 million people attending camps annually in the United States alone, there is certainly something about the experience.
 We call it the magic of camp!